Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 Which meant he had to learn it between then, and the end of Book 7.
 Up to that point the only death that had unmistakably counted for anything in the entire series had been Lily Potter’s.
 And we were not there to see it, Harry was allegedly not watching, and was far too young to understand, anyway.
 Even the multiple undercurrents and exchanges attendant upon the death of Albus Dumbledore did not register with Harry, who saw only a trust abused.

-It took until his 5th year trip into Snape’s worst memory before he even asked his first question related to his mother, and he was easily fobbed off with a half-answer.
+It took until his 5th year trip into Snape’s worst memory before he even asked his first question related to his mother, and he was easily fobbed off with a half-answer, and some more stories of his father.
 All of his attention was, and remained, focused on his father.
 It was only with Year 6 and Professor Slughorn’s glowing and continual accolades of Lily that Harry finally had to take note of being his mother’s son as well as James’s.
 And he still didn’t take sufficient notice of it to satisfy the readers who had been impatiently waiting for the other shoe to fall ever since PoA.

 We didn’t hang about Privet Drive long enough for him to start asking questions about Lily in year 6.
 Nor would it have occurred to Harry to do so at that point.
 And we were extremely frustrated when Petunia continued to keep silence at the opening of year 7, and then disappeared from the story with her secrets yet untold.